linzhuoliSOC/linzhuoliSOC.github.io/index.md

 ### Research Interests

 I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of economic and cultural complex systems.
+I am interested in understanding novelty, innovation, and disruption in knowledge and economy, with a particular focus on their relations to social hierarchy.